pyffi.spells — High level file operations

 To create a new toaster script, derive your toaster from the Toaster class, and set the Toaster.FILEFORMAT attribute of your toaster to the file format class of the files it can toast.

-class pyffi.spells.Toaster(spellclass=None, options=None)
+class pyffi.spells.Toaster(spellclass=None, options=None, spellnames=None, logger=None)

 Bases: object